-Please protect our industries, beaches, drinking water, fish and wildlife, and future generations from the sort of contamination we have seen in other states.
+Please protect our industries, rivers, beaches, drinking water, fish and wildlife, and future generations from the sort of contamination we have seen in other states.
 There have been over 6,600 spills of this waste.
-Spills and inadequate treatment followed by discharge have contaminated rivers and drinking water supplies harming fish, wildlife and human health.
+Spills and inadequate treatment of discharge have contaminated rivers and drinking water supplies harming fish, wildlife and human health.
 What more proof do we need to pass a state ban?
 This is a public health and economic issue as well as an environmental one.
-We urge you to support SB 103 and to consider strengthening it to include the more comprehensive language we adopted in Redding, CT.
+We urge you to support SB 753 and SB 232.